 Getting rid of a rat can be fairly simple with the right tools and methods.
 However, in the event of a large infestation, the methods described above may not be enough.
 In such cases, professional extermination is the only solution.

 The Elite Pest Control team can travel anywhere in the province to carry out effective, permanent exterminations.
-In addition to the many traps and methods we have to get rid of rats, we can help you avoid future infestations with our prevention strategies and caulking services.
+In addition to the many traps and methods we have to get rid of rats, we can help you avoid future infestations with prevention strategies that are adapted to your situation.
 We will also decontaminate the premises to ensure that your house is safe and sanitary and all traces of the infestation are removed.

 Having a rat in the house is never a good sign.
 However, if the situation is addressed in time and with the right methods, it can be resolved before a true infestation occurs.